hubverse-org/hubverse-actions/validate-config/README.md

 # validate-config

-Ensure the configuration files remain valid.
+Ensure Hub configuration files remain valid.

 This hubverse action installs the `hubAdmin` package from GitHub using pak as well as required system dependencies.